aubreymoore/Scaevola-dieback/experimental.md

 an
 important  food
 of Laysan  Duck.]
-6. In [http://hbs.bishopmuseum.org/fiji/pdf/iom18-1.pdf](Insects of Micronesia 18(1)), Wood describes 3 species of *Eidophelus* from Micronesia.
-He says these "superficially superficially  resemble  certain  species of *Phityophthorus*".
+6. In Insects of Micronesia 18(1)), Wood describes 3 species of *Eidophelus* from Micronesia.
+He says these "superficially superficially  resemble  certain  species of *Pityophthorus*".

 # Termites